 Don’t overcook the meat.
 Because of it’s low fat content, ground turkey can quickly dry out and become tough.
 To avoid this, keep an instant read thermometer on hand to check the temperature.
 It should reach 165 degrees when fully cooked.

 Serve cooked ground turkey on it’s own over mashed potatoes or brown rice with a side salad and your choice of veggies.

 You have two options when freezing ground turkey – raw or cooked.

-To thaw frozen turkey, unwrap and place in a microwave safe dish and use the defrost setting on your microwave.
+To thaw frozen ground turkey quickly, unwrap and place in a microwave safe dish and use the defrost setting on your microwave.
 Be sure to turn it in the dish a few times to ensure even defrosting.
 Of course you can also thaw overnight in the fridge.

-Freezing cooked ground turkey – Cook the turkey in a big batch with whatever seasonings you like.
-Allow it to cool completely (but for no longer than 2 hours), then place portions into freezer bags or airtight freezer containers.
-Freeze for up to 4 months.
+Cook the turkey in a big batch with whatever seasonings you like.
+Allow it to cool completely (but for no longer than 2 hours), then place portions into freezer bags or airtight freezer containers and freeze for up to 4 months.
 Thaw in the fridge overnight, then add to soups, tacos, wraps and more.

 Kristin Maxwell is the creator and main recipe developer, writer, and photographer of Yellow Bliss Road.
 A self-taught cook and self-appointed foodie, she specializes in easy, flavorful and approachable recipes for any home cook.